Your GDPR Responsibilities

 We work with a number of sub-processors, such as Dotmailer, which affects our MailFirst clients specifically, that will also ensure compliance from a software perspective.
 More information on our sub-processors can be found at the bottom of this article here.
 Please note, it is the responsibility of yourselves to review data processes for the personal data held within this software.
 You can click through to our MailFirst website here for functionality updates, hints, tips & more…

-Are you on track to be GDPR compliant by May?
+Are you on track to be GDPR compliant?

 As marketers, GDPR will have a big impact on how we approach our work, and yours.
 Many clients have come to us for advice to clarify whether their new processes would suffice in line with the new regulations.
 It’s important to reiterate that you must consult an attorney for advice on your interpretation of the GDPR data protection requirements and the accuracy of your understanding.
 We are happy to support you with putting processes in place, however, you are unable to rely on us to recommend a solution.

 You may wish to refer to the ICO for guidance on your GDPR project.
 There is a checklist for Data Controllers which is designed to help you, as a data controller, assess your high level compliance with data protection legislation.
 This should highlight where you are up to with your journey and what you have got left to look into to make sure you are on track.

 You will need to invest time and effort in order to be ready for GDPR – please take the time to prioritise this and get in touch with us if you require help in putting processes in place prior to the deadline.
 ClientsFirst will not be able to work with clients who cannot assure us that the data they store is GDPR compliant.